-Fresh Start is a 40-week job skills training program that serves out-of-school youth, ages 17-19, most of whom are referred by the Maryland Department of Juvenile Services.
+Fresh Start is a 40-week job skills training program that serves out-of-school youth, ages 16-19, most of whom are referred by the Maryland Department of Juvenile Services.
 The program uses carpentry as a medium to teach reading, writing, math, history, and science.
-Students work in the Foundation's Maritime Institute workshop and the Douglass-Myers Maritime Park boatbuilding workshop, building toolboxes, furniture, and boats.
+Students work in the Foundation's Maritime Institute workshop, The Yards workshop in Washington DCÊand the Douglass-Myers Maritime Park boatbuilding workshop, building toolboxes, furniture, and boats.
 They also receive classroom instruction and one-on-one tutoring.
 The curriculum is designed to increase self-reliance, teach problem solving and academic skills, and demonstrate how academic skills and knowledge are used in a practical work environment.

 Fresh Start students increase their math, reading, and writing levels by an average of 1.5 grade levels while in the program.
 75-80% of graduates remain employed and/or in school for three years after completion of the program.